bazelbuild/bazel-website/support.md

 Every beginning of the month (we target the first business day of the month), we create a new release candidate for a new MINOR version (e.g. 0.6.0).
 The work is tracked by a [release bug on GitHub](https://github.com/bazelbuild/bazel/issues?q=is%3Aissue+is%3Aopen+label%3Arelease) which indicates the exact target date for the incoming month and assigned to the current Release Manager.
-Those release candidate should pass all our unit tests, and show no unwanted regression in the projects tested on [ci.bazel.io](http://ci.bazel.io).
+Those release candidates should pass all our unit tests, and show no unwanted regression in the projects tested on [ci.bazel.io](http://ci.bazel.io).

-We announce those release candidates on [bazel-discuss](https://groups.google.com/forum/#!forum/bazel-discuss);
+We announce those release candidates on [bazel-discuss](https://groups.google.com/forum/#!forum/bazel-discuss).
-these are binaries that have passed all of our unit tests.
 Over the next days, we monitor community bug reports for regressions in release candidate.

 If no regressions are discovered, we officially release the candidate after two weeks.
 However, regressions can delay the release of a release candidate.
 If regressions are found, we apply